ra-jeev/write-assist-ai/README.md

 It exposes the following settings:

 * `write-assist-ai.openAiApiKey`: Your Open AI API Key.
 * `write-assist-ai.maxTokens`: Maximum number of tokens to use for each Open AI API call.
+Default is 1200.

 ## Known Issues

 --

 ## Release Notes

+### 0.0.5

+Update README

+### 0.0.4

+- Add the extension icon.
+- Update changelog

 ### 0.0.3